kubuntu-team/kubuntu-manual/source/docs/basic.rst

     :align: center
     :target: https://userbase.kde.org/Special:MyLanguage/Plasma/Kickoff

-As a *KDE* distribution, Kubuntu uses the Kickoff Application Launcher by default.
+As a KDE distribution, Kubuntu uses the Kickoff Application Launcher by default.
 The Kickoff Launcher can be compared with the 'Start Menu' in Windows (pre Windows 8).
-The icon to launch Kickoff is on the bottom left very much like Windows 7 and 10.
-For more information on how to use and customize it, see `Plasma Kickoff <https://userbase.kde.org/Special:MyLanguage/Plasma/Kickoff>`_.
+The icon to launch Kickoff is on the bottom left very much like Windows 7.
+For more information on how to use and customize it, see the `Kickoff page <https://userbase.kde.org/Special:MyLanguage/Plasma/Kickoff>`_.

 Application Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~